 On February 20, 2018, Shire, Microsoft, and EURORDIS-Rare Diseases Europe announced a strategic initiative to accelerate time to diagnosis for children with rare diseases.
 On March 26, 2018, Shire and NanoMedSyn announced a collaboration to conduct pre-clinical research to evaluate a potential enzyme replacement therapy using NanoMedSyn's proprietary synthetic derivatives named AMFA.
 On May 8, 2018, the Boards of Takeda and Shire announced that they had reached agreement on the terms of a recommended offer pursuant to which Takeda will acquire the entire issued and to be issued ordinary share capital of Shire.
-The Shire Acquisition is expected to close on January 8, 2019, subject to a number of conditions, including receipt of regulatory clearances and approval by the shareholders of both companies (Takeda and Shire's respective extraordinary general meetings are scheduled for December 5, 2018).
+The acquisition is expected to close in the first half of 2019, subject to a number of conditions, including receipt of regulatory clearances and approval by the shareholders of both companies.
 Takeda has already received clearances from regulatory agencies in the U.S., Japan, China, and other countries and is in discussions with the European Commission as part of its Phase 1 review of the proposed acquisition.
 On June 21, 2018, Shire announced that the FDA had approved its submission for the production of GAMMAGARD LIQUID at its new plasma manufacturing facility near Covington, Georgia.
 The facility will add approximately 30% capacity to Shire's internal network once fully operational.
 Commercial production began in January 2018 and shipments commenced shortly after approval.
 On August 31, 2018, Shire sold its oncology franchise to Servier for \$2.4 billion.
 On September 6, Shire announced the acquisition of Sanaplasma AG, a source plasma collection company headquartered in Switzerland.
 Sanaplasma AG adds 21 new centers in Europe to Shire's Europeanbased plasma collection network.
 On October 25, 2018, Shire announced it had filed a second submission to the FDA for approval to manufacture albumin therapy at its new plasma manufacturing facility near Covington, Georgia.
-On October 26, 2018, Takeda announced that it was in discussions with the European Commission, the EU antitrust regulator, in relation to the future potential overlap in the area of IBD between its marketed product ENTYVIO and Shire's pipeline compound SHP647, which is currently in Phase III clinical trials, and that it had proposed an antitrust remedy of a potential divestment of SHP647 and certain associated rights.
+On October 27, 2018, Takeda announced that it was in discussions with the European Commission, the EU antitrust regulator, in relation to the future potential overlap in the area of IBD between its marketed product ENTYVIO and Shire's pipeline compound SHP647, which is currently in Phase III clinical trials, and that it had proposed an antitrust remedy of a potential divestment of SHP647 and certain associated rights.